 *If you are a hardcore Stevie Ray Vaughan gearhead, you’ll know that he once said in an interview that his Vibroverbs were consecutively numbered — 6 and 7.
 However, Stevie was mistaken.
 Those were single-digit production numbers stamped on a sticker inside the cabinet, not serial numbers.
 His Vibroverbs were 36 apart, which is still very closely matched.

-2015 Rock and Roll Hall of Fame Induction Ceremony, program and poster.
+2015 Rock and Roll Hall of Fame Induction Ceremony program.
 Stevie Ray Vaughan, Ringo Starr, Lou Reed, Green Day, Bill Withers, Paul Butterfield and Joan Jett inductees.
 The back of the program is the only place you’ll see Peter Max’s artwork featuring Stevie.
-Program $150; poster approx 20 x 14 (one left) $150, or both for $275.
+(I sold out of the posters.)
+Program $150.

 There are FOUR items included in this listing.
 From the 2000 SRV box set, a 17 x 11 inch poster on heavy card stock with an iconic image of legendary guitarist Stevie Ray Vaughan playing the guitar behind his head.
 Note the Jimi Hendrix pin on his shirt!
 Also included is the counter-top promotional display sent to record stores, approximately 7 x 7 inches, easel-backed (one only; both sides shown in the photo).
 Also included is the easel-backed black box (back shown; still in open original shrink wrap) that held 30 posters for the record stores to give away with purchases.
 Also included in this listing is the paper instruction sheet for the promotional items sent to record stores.
 These items have been in my collection since 2000, obtained directly from the record company (I assisted with the liner notes). $40 for all 4 items; $35 for 3 items (no instruction sheet).